abhishek-sehgal954/Inkscape_extensions_for_halftone_filters/README.md

 This repository includes Inkscape extensions for some halftone filters.

-# Submenu: Raster to Raster halftone

 How to run?

 1. Copy all the files under extension folder of inkscape.
 2. Open Inkscape
 3. Open a raster image and select it.
-4. Under Extensions menu, find Raster to Raster submenu and select the desired algorithm.
+4. Under Extensions menu, find desired submenu and select the desired algorithm.

+# Submenu: Raster to Raster halftone

 Currently four extensions are added under Raster to Raster Halftone
 1. Patterning
 2. Ordered dithering
 3. Error Diffusion
 4. Newsprint filter.

+# Submenu: Raster to vector(SVG) halftone

+1. Clustered dot

 More extensions will be added under submenu named Raster to SVG halftone and SVG to SVG halftone.